What is Momentum?

-The momentum measures the rate of change in closing prices for a currency pair, a stock or commodity.
-It is often used to detect weakness or inherent strength in a pair and also signals where potential reversal points are, or when trends are about to begin.
+Momentum measures the rate of change in closing prices for a currency pair, a stock or commodity.
+It is often used to detect weakness or inherent strength in a pair.
+Importantly, it signals where potential reversal points are, or when trends are about to begin.

-How to read Momentum
+How to Read Momentum

 The Relative Strength Index